 This bill amends existing laws to enhance the support and recognition of students attending approved apprenticeship programs in Washington.
-It introduces new provisions that define the maximum Washington college grant for students in these programs, aligning it with the grant amount for students attending two-year institutions of higher education.
-The bill specifies that the grant cannot include tuition and fees for students who are already covered by their apprenticeship programs or other funding methods.
-Additionally, it mandates that institutions of higher education establish policies to grant credits for related supplemental instruction in active state apprenticeship programs, ensuring that these credits count towards degrees by July 1, 2026.
+It introduces a new provision that establishes the maximum Washington college grant for students in these programs, aligning it with the amount available for students attending two-year institutions of higher education.
+The bill specifies that this grant cannot include tuition and fees for students who are already covered by their apprenticeship programs or other funding methods.
+Additionally, it mandates that institutions of higher education must establish policies to grant credits for related supplemental instruction in active state apprenticeship programs, ensuring that these credits count towards degrees by July 1, 2026.

 Statutes affected: